Arkosi27/bannershortcode_wordpress/README.md

 # bannershortcode_wordpress
-Using the shortcode[banner] you can add a custom banner on your wordpress page
+Using the shortcode[banner] you can add a custom banner on your wordpress page.